 - Pour into cake pan and smooth out the batter.

 - Bake for 12 to 15 minutes, or until a toothpick inserted in the center of the cake comes out clean or with a few crumbs.

 - Loosen the edges of cake from the pan.

-- Sprinkle powdered sugar over the top of the cake, using up to half.
+- Sprinkle powdered sugar or cocoa over the top of the cake, using up to half.
 Leftover powdered sugar is fine.

 - Place a towel over cake.

 - Cover with a cooling rack.